 3 – Community Approach to SMS Hazard Identification (Performing)

 Failure Modes and Effects Analysis (FMEA) ties in closely with the community approach.
 This approach relies on a “bottom-up” technique for identifying hazards within the safety management system.

 Group approach and FMEA rely on looking at the many different ways base-level parts of the system could fail and reverberate through the system – such as equipment failures or failures of functions of the system (e.g. an employee’s role in the program).
 It also attempts to ensure that the failure will be recognized because the group is well prepared.
-It’s essentially a performing method of hazard identification, as it relies on the abilities of front line employees to recognize and react to base-level failures in the system – base level failures which are essentially precursors to larger problems.
+It’s essentially a performing method of hazard identification, as it relies on the abilities of front-line employees to recognize and react to base-level failures in the system – base-level failures which are essential precursors to larger problems.